1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 Figure 5.
 Floating Rate Note Strategy 10-Factor Rating

 The floating rate note monetization strategy can be viewed in its entirety as a structured product, which is designed to facilitate highly customized risk-return objectives.
 This is accomplished by taking a traditional security, such as a conventional investment-grade bond (e.g., floating rate note), and replacing the usual payment features (periodic coupons and final principal) with non-traditional payoffs derived not from the corporate issuer’s own cash flow, but from the performance of one or more underlying assets (e.g., a separate portfolio of assets purchased with loan proceeds from the QRP).
 Like most structured products, pricing is not transparent.
-The investment bank blends the costs, such as the underwriting manager’s fee, into the fund flows of the strategy, so there is no explicit fee.
-This makes it almost impossible to compare the strategy’s costs to other, simpler strategies.
+The investment bank blends the various costs, such as the floating rate note’s yield and the interest rate on the collateralized loan, into the net fund flows of the strategy.
+Further, how does one quantify the lost opportunity associated with leaving 10% (or more) of the seller’s QRP sale proceeds on the sidelines as collateral cushion required by the banker for his loan?
+This makes it almost impossible to compare the strategy’s explicit costs to other, simpler strategies.
 Like most structured products, it scores poorly in our FACTS framework: High and opaque fee structure, poor access to our wealth, highly complex to understand and implement, relatively inefficient tax drag and burdensome manager selection and due diligence requirements.

 Finally, a floating rate note monetization strategy binds the investor to one institution through the bundling of services.
-This is bad practice, for the most part, because it removes the competitive dynamic of the financial services marketplace thereby driving up your costs.
+This is bad practice, in our view, because it removes the competitive dynamic of the financial services marketplace thereby driving up your costs.
 This is most evident in wealth management, where business owners tend to fixate on obtaining low-cost borrowings yet ignore other costs that are far more consequential to them.
 For example, it is common practice for investors implementing FRN monetization strategies to engage a wealth manager from the lending institution to provide active wealth management services for the monetized wealth from the strategy.
-We submit that this is a bit like asking the fox to guard the hen house.
 The entire strategy may even be premised on a take-it-or-leave-it proposition that includes wealth management services, thus rendering the QRP investor a captive client of the financial institution.
 Caveat emptor!
-Annual advice fees and product implementation fees can easily add 2% fee drag per year onto your portfolio—more if expensive so-called proprietary or alternative investment products are allocated to your holdings.
-That easily swamps the 25-50 basis points you might have saved on your loan rate.
+Annual advice fees and product implementation fees can easily add 2% fee drag per year onto your portfolio—more if expensive so-called proprietary or alternative investment products are allocated to your holdings by wealth managers exercising discretion over your investments.
+We have even become aware of at least two banks seeking to collateralize the company loan that finances the overall ESOP’s share purchase with the seller’s QRP.
+That is merely a long-term earn-out, in disguise, and the seller should walk away.
 Remember always to follow the FACTS!

 Instead, business owners who sell shares to an ESOP should force lending institutions to compete for the loan on the basis of the loan’s inherent merits.
 After all, the bank is getting an attractive commercial client out of the deal.
 The same should be true of wealth management services—unbundle now to gain the benefits of a competitive marketplace!